JokerPokerLee/FormulaTranslator/README.md

 ```bash
 $ bash run.sh
 ```
-This command compile the sources(which are needed), and execute the program.
+This command compile the source code, and execute the program.

 The default input stream is set to the file: ```Project/input/formula.in```.
+When using the bash command above, the program use the default input stream.
 If the formula will be inputted when running the program, run the command ```./bin/formula_translator```(assuming that the current directory is Project/).